Multi-Factor Authentication

 To enable multi-factor authentication with one-time password

-5. Using the one-time password authenticator app, generate a verification code, enter the 6-digit verification code into the field, and press to confirm.
+5. Enter the 6-digit verification code into the field, and click Continue to confirm.
 If the verification code is correct, you’ll be redirected to the next step.
-Otherwise you’ll be asked to enter a new verification code.
+Otherwise, you’ll be asked to enter a new verification code.

-6. The setup process ends here if you have an alternative MFA method already set up; however, if this is the only multi-factor authentication method you have set up, a recovery code will be generated, and you’ll need to confirm the recovery code.
+If this is the only multi-factor authentication method you have set up, a recovery code will be generated, and you’ll need to confirm the recovery code.
 Copy and store the recovery code in a safe place.

 Multi-factor recovery code

 7. Follow the instructions to complete the setup and activate multi-factor authentication via one-time password.
+Multi-factor recovery code

 To enable multi-factor authentication with a security key

-4. Enter a nickname to help you identify the security key you’re registering.
+3. Enter a nickname to help you identify the security key you’re registering.

 Security key nickname with recovery code

-6. Fill in the form with the recovery code, and click the button.
+5. Fill in the form with the recovery code, and click Confirm recovery and register key.
 You should see a prompt to choose the type of security key you want to activate.
 The prompt will look different depending on your platform and browser.
-Select the security key type and activate it.
+Select the security key type, and activate it.
+Multi-factor confirm recovery code

-Some security key types, like Touch ID on Mac, may be tied to a browser.
+Some security key types, like Touch ID on a Mac, may be tied to a browser.
 For example, to use Touch ID on both Chrome and Safari browsers, you may need to register a Touch ID security key in Chrome and also in Safari.

 Disabling a multi-factor authentication method